jimmycleuren/fireping/docs/docs/getting_started_files/installation_master.md

 php bin/console fos:user:promote
 ```

-if needed open the hosts file and add your localhost as `fireping.develop in it`
+if needed open the hosts file and add your localhost as `fireping.develop` or the server name you chose in it
 ```bash
 sudo vim /etc/hosts
 ```